shabbyrobe/grpc-stubs/README.md

 required to construct a context in which to verify and debug issues, starting from 2022-04-16, fairly strict issue and pull request templates have been added.

-Minimum Reproducible Examples are now a hard requirement for pull requests, and a soft requirement for issues.
-PRs without a functioning MRE simply transfer the burden from the contributor to the maintainer, and I simply don't have time to do the deep-dives required to rebuild MREs from scratch when issues inevitably crop up.
+Minimum Reproducible Examples are now a hard requirement for pull requests that touch the typing surface, and a soft requirement for issues.
+PRs without a functioning MRE transfer the burden entirely from the contributor to the maintainer, and I simply don't have time to do the deep-dives required to build out MREs from scratch when issues inevitably crop up.
+PRs without a trivially executable MRE will be closed without further consideration; of course you are always welcome to reopen once you have added a verified MRE!

 ### Tests